-- 42. If experts are directed by the Court to confer, experts are to ensure that their joint conference is a genuine dialogue between experts in a common effort to reach agreement with the other expert witness about the relevant facts and issues.
-Any joint report is to be a product of this genuine dialogue and is not to be a mere summary or compilation of the pre-existing positions of the experts. - 43.
-Legal representatives are not to attend joint conferences of experts or be involved in the preparation of joint reports without the leave of the Court.

-44. Where expert evidence from more than one expert in the same discipline is to be given in Court, the experts will give such evidence concurrently (subject to any order by the hearing Judge or Commissioner to the contrary).

-45. If a party requires any expert for cross-examination, notice is to be given at least seven days before the hearing.
+- 53. Experts' reports are not to repeat matters in Part A Facts of the statements of facts and contentions.
+Wherever possible, an expert should state that Part A Facts has been adopted as correct.
+If this cannot be stated, the expert should identify the matters which are disputed and state his or her position in relation to those matters. - 54.
+If experts are directed by the Court to confer, experts are to ensure that their joint conference is a genuine dialogue between experts in a common effort to reach agreement with the other expert witness about the relevant facts and issues.
+Any joint report is to be a product of this genuine dialogue and is not to be a mere summary or compilation of the pre-existing positions of the experts. - 55.
+Legal representatives are not to attend joint conferences of experts or be involved in the preparation of joint reports without the leave of the Court. - 56.
+Where expert evidence from more than one expert in the same discipline is to be given in Court, the experts will give such evidence concurrently (subject to any order by the hearing Judge or Commissioner to the contrary). - 57.
+If a party requires any expert for cross-examination, notice is to be given at least seven days before the hearing.

-46. The Court expects legal practitioners and experts to work together to implement this practice note in a practical and sensible way which ensures that it achieves its intended purpose.
+58. The Court expects legal practitioners and experts to work together to implement this practice note in a practical and sensible way which ensures that it achieves its intended purpose.